ader1990/configs/Readme-LavaInstallation.md

 ## LAVA Slave running on Linux with Hyper-V booting method

 ### Requirements
-  * Windows host: Hyper-V module installed.
+  * Windows host: Hyper-V module installed and to have VSwitch "External" configured for Internet connectivity and DHCP.
   * Windows host: WinRM enabled and configured to use password authentication with SSL transport.
   * Windows host: Binaries required in the `${ENV:path}`.
     * ssh-keygen.exe (included if the Windows git client is installed: https://git-scm.com/download/win).